pyxelr/pawelcislo.com/src/content/docs/posts/2019-03-25-is-data-science-the-inevitable-cultivation.md

 \[caption id="attachment\_1483" align="aligncenter" width="1117"\]![Data Science trends](images/Data-Science-trends.png) Google trends for "data science" from 01/02/2012\[ref\]Google (2019) ‘Google Search Trends for “Data Science”’. \[23 March 2019\] available from <[https://trends.google.com/trends/explore?date=2012-01-07%202019-03-23&geo=US&q=data%20science](https://trends.google.com/trends/explore?date=2012-01-07%202019-03-23&geo=US&q=data%20science)\> \[23 March 2019\]\[/ref\]\[/caption\]Data, data, data everywhere, but how to get our head around that?
 To find the answer, let's move into another chapter.

-## Start practising Data Science today!
+## Start practising Data Science today

 To answer the question from the title of this post, yes, let's be pragmatic and prepare for the inevitable cultivation of the upcoming cyber world.